 We are currently offering free access to some of our remote laboratory experiments.
 These experiments use real equipment located in our labs, and therefore have limited capacity that is managed using a booking system.
 You can visit a showcase page to access our free remote laboratory experiments here.
 The showcase page provides short taster exercises and instructions on how to register for a free account to try the experiments for yourself.
 The experiments available on the showcase page are:

-Access to these experiments is currently free, but is subject to availability.
-Access will be reviewed after 31st July 2020.
+Access to these remote experiments is currently free, but is subject to availability.
+Access will be reviewed after 31st December 2020.

 Working with us